Supporting our students through a mindful & learner-centered syllabus (AY22-23)

 Drawing on the virtual experiences of the last two years, you are excited to share your updated online content plus the rich in-person experience with students in real-time.
 At the beginning of the semester, students filled the seats as you lectured, and most completed the Canvas quizzes.
 As you approach the mid-semester, most students continue to complete their quizzes and other asynchronous work but stop showing up to class.
 When you teach, it feels like you are lecturing into a void with a surprisingly large number of empty seats.
 You are wondering what you can do this semester and in future semesters to help encourage student attendance while maintaining robust online resources.

-In your small group, discuss the following:- What could be included in a syllabus to encourage students to attend class, participate and engage with one another?
+- What could be included in a syllabus to encourage students to attend class, participate and engage with one another?

 - What do you do/could you do to build community throughout the semester?